FACT SHEET

 There are several key initial findings of the RAS:

-- Reform in the public research sector is incomplete, limiting its ability to foster research excellence and create linkages with the economy.
-The effectiveness of the research sector in producing influential work is limited, and a large volume of scientific publications goes uncited.
+• Reform in the public research sector is incomplete, limiting its ability to foster research excellence and create linkages with the economy.
+The effectiveness of the research sector in producing influential work is limited with a large volume of uncited scientific publications.
 The current governance, institutional, and career advancement framework constrains research and development (R&D) activities of higher education institutions and discourages collaboration both (i) within the research sector and (ii) between the research sector and the private sector.
 However, collaboration among researchers, especially international collaboration tends to yield more influential work.
 Public-private linkages should be strengthened by supporting technology transfer activities and allocating more funds towards applied research and experimental development.

-- Croatia’s low productivity and growth could be raised by supporting R&D-based innovation, especially in smaller and younger firms.
-In Croatia, smaller and younger firms tend to see more productivity gains from investing in R&D. However, these firms tend to be less represented among beneficiaries of support programs funded from the European Structural and Investment Funds (ESIF).
+• Croatia’s low productivity and growth could be raised by supporting R&D-based innovation, especially in smaller and younger firms.
+In Croatia, smaller and younger firms experience more productivity gains from investing in R&D. Yet, these firms are less represented among beneficiaries of the European Structural and Investment Funds (ESIF).

-- High-level reforms to innovation policy governance and financing are needed to improve Croatia’s innovation performance.
-Research and innovation support programs would need to be revised to be more targeted and coordinated.
+• High-level reforms of innovation policy governance and financing are needed to improve Croatia’s innovation performance.
+Research and innovation support programs would need to be more targeted and coordinated.
 The various sources of funding should be linked better, combining programs more effectively.
 The current system for financing STI with EU funds needs to be reshaped and streamlined.
 The selection process for projects would need to be made much shorter.
 Interactions with beneficiaries would benefit from improvements by providing regular and reliable calls and reducing unnecessary requirements on applicants and beneficiaries.

-- The monitoring and evaluation system for STI support programs would need to be revised and fully integrated, and used for systematic learning and facilitation of decision making.
+• The M&E system for STI support programs would need to be revised and fully integrated, and used for systematic learning and facilitation of decision making.
 Results frameworks for programs should be developed based on explicit theories of change, and indicators standardized and harmonized across programs to allow for comparability and aggregation of results across programs.